SPEECHCOG/metaeval_experiments/README.md

 ### IDS Preference
-By executing the next command you will get the csv files with the attentional preference score per frame and trials that will later be use to calculate the effect size.
+By executing the next command you will get the csv files with the attentional preference score per frame and trials that will later be used to calculate the effect size.
+Place yourself in the main folder of the repository before executing the following commands.

 ```
 cd ids_preference